FeLowe/my-quora-Ember-Javascript/README.md

 ## Project Description

+This project is a "Quora" like application built based on a week - 40+ hours - learning stand point using JS Ember.
-This project is a "Quora" like application that let user(s) create a question and submit it, and other users can respond with answers.
+It applies one to many relationship, where a user creates a question and submits it, and other users can respond with answers.

 ## Ember Description